Dplyr

-One of the core packages of the tidyverse in the R programming language, dplyr is primarily a set of functions designed to enable dataframe manipulation in an intuitive, user-friendly way.
+dplyr is an R package whose set of functions are designed to enable dataframe (a spreadsheet-like data structure) manipulation in an intuitive, user-friendly way.
+It is one of the core packages of the popular tidyverse set of packages in the R programming language.
 Data analysts typically use dplyr in order to transform existing datasets into a format better suited for some particular type of analysis, or data visualization.

-For instance, someone seeking to analyze an enormous dataset may wish to only view a smaller subset of the data.
+For instance, someone seeking to analyze a large dataset may wish to only view a smaller subset of the data.
 Alternatively, a user may wish to rearrange the data in order to see the rows ranked by some numerical value, or even based on a combination of values from the original dataset.
+Functions within the dplyr package will allow a user to perform such tasks.

-Authored primarily by Hadley Wickham, dplyr was launched in 2014.
+dplyr was launched in 2014.
 On the dplyr web page, the package is described as "a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges."

 The five core verbs

-While dplyr actually includes several dozen functions that enable various forms of data manipulation, the package features five primary verbs:
+While dplyr actually includes several dozen functions that enable various forms of data manipulation, the package features five primary verbs or actions: